Message from Susan V. Bosak, Founder, Legacy Project

-We have two prize categories – one Grand Prize Timeless Award winner receives US $500 cash, and 7 Legacy Awards each receive US $100 cash.
+One Grand Prize Timeless Award winner receives US $500 cash.
+Seven Legacy Award winners each receive US $100 cash.
 All winners will have their stories featured here on the Legacy Project website.

 To enter the Listen to a Life Contest, a young person 8-18 years old interviews an older person over 50 years (cannot be a parent; may be a grandparent, older friend, mentor, neighbor, assisted living or long-term care resident, etc.).
 The young person then writes a 300-word essay (maximum) based on the interview.